Elias Díaz Player Props: Rockies vs. Padres

 Padres Pitching Rankings (2022)

-- The Padres' 3.82 team ERA ranked 11th across all league pitching staffs.
+- The Padres' 3.82 team ERA ranked 11th among all MLB pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.